vincentarelbundock/marginaleffects/README.md

 To cite `marginaleffects` in publications please use:

 Arel-Bundock V, Greifer N, Heiss A (Forthcoming).
-“How to Intepret Statistical Models Using marginaleffects in R and Python.” *Journal of Statistical Software*.
+“How to Interpret Statistical Models Using marginaleffects in R and Python.” *Journal of Statistical Software*.